 History: When much of Cricklewood was still being built, at the end of the nineteenth century, railway sidings covered all the ground that’s now the B&Q carpark and buildings, with an embankment at the end sloping down to Cricklewood Lane.
 In 1987 a company called Charterhall Properties (Cricklewood) bought all that land to build a retail superstore and associated car parking.
 As part of that, they contracted to make the embankment “a public open space … to make substantial provision for tree and shrub planting within it … attractively landscaped and set out” — our Green.
 Barnet would then adopt and maintain the open space.

-Later, Tepbrook Properties (owners of the Galtymore site, developers of Beacon Bingo and the neighbouring Travelodge) bought the retail store and the carpark, but not the Green.
+Later, Tepbrook Properties (owners of the Galtymore site, developers of Beacon Bingo and the neighbouring Travelodge) bought the retail stores and the carpark, but not the Green.
 Charterhall still owned that, but in 1997 the company, which had changed its name to Campden Developments, was dissolved.
 The Green became “bona vacantia” — vacant goods — and the property of the Crown (i.e. the state), and eventually passed to the Crown Estate.
-They didn’t want to take responsibility for it by maintaining it, it became overgrown.
+They didn’t want to take responsibility for it by maintaining it and it became overgrown.
 B&Q, who’d bought the retail stores and carpark from Tepbrook in 2001, complained to the council about the state of the Green repeatedly.